mvahaste/linkbook/README.md

 > [!IMPORTANT]
-> This project is still a work-in-progess, some functionality is incomplete and it is currently not hosted anywhere.
+> This project is still a work-in-progess, some functionality is incomplete.

 # 🔖 Linkbook

 _Keep all your important links in a safe place._

-_I use the free tier of Supabase so the database is most likely paused._
+_I use the free tier of Supabase so the database may be paused._

 ## Table of Contents